cfengine/documentation/reference/components.markdown

     }
 ```

-**Notes**:

-This string should not contain the colon ':' character, as this has
-a special meaning in the context of knowledge management.
-This
-restriction might be lifted later.

 ### lastseenexpireafter

+**Description**: The value of `lastseenexpireafter` is the number of minutes
+after which last-seen entries are purged.

 **Type**: `int`

 **Allowed input range**: `0,99999999999`

 **Default value:** One week

-**Description**: The value of `lastseenexpireafter` is the number of minutes after which last-seen entries are
-purged.

 **Example**: